- Published on

 Creating a DAG

 Airflow uses DAGs to manage ETL jobs and the project team are much better at explaining what they are than I am.
-In short, a DAG can be thought of a list of tasks defined together in a Python script.
+In short, a DAG can be thought of as a list of tasks defined together in a Python script.
 The fundamental components of a DAG are hooks, which manage connections to other systems; operators, which complete an independent task; and sensors, which check whether a condition is true.

 Here is the simple DAG I created to pull data from a cube and write it to S3.
 It uses the TM1Hook from airflow-tm1 to manage the connection to TM1py and transfers the data using a Python operator that leverages TM1py.
-I created it with the name

 Import the necessary libraries